alex-bellon/wikipedia/README.md

 ### Animals
 - [52-hertz whale](https://en.wikipedia.org/wiki/52-hertz_whale) - an individual whale of unidentified species, which calls at the very unusual frequency of 52 Hz.
+- [Carcinisation](https://en.wikipedia.org/wiki/Carcinisation) - an example of convergent evolution in which a crustacean evolves into a crab-like form from a non-crab-like form.
 - [Chrismatic megafauna](https://en.wikipedia.org/wiki/Charismatic_megafauna) - large animal species with symbolic value or widespread popular appeal, and are often used by environmental activists to achieve environmentalist goals.
 - [Exploding Animals](https://en.wikipedia.org/wiki/Category:Exploding_animals)
 - [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) - a Wyandotte chicken that lived for 18 months after his head had been cut off.